 Ultimately, the taste of these delicious snacks depends on the icing.
 The most common option is a classic sugar glaze, which tastes sweet and has a sticky, gooey texture.
 Icing flavours for this snack is often a hybrid between American and Japanese favourites: matcha, cinnamon and sugar, black sesame, chocolate with rainbow sprinkles.

-Mochi donuts contain about half the calories of regular doughnuts, at around 400-500 kcal.
+Mochi donuts contain about 277 kcal which is half the calories of regular doughnuts, at around 400-500 kcal.
 However, the calorie content also depends on the method of preparation.
 For example, if you’re deep-frying the dessert in oil, it will contain slightly more calories than the baked version.

 Mochiko is a sweet glutinous rice flour that produces the signature chewy texture found in mochi donuts.
 It is also called Daifukuko or Gyuhiko and is a common ingredient found in Japanese desserts.
 Mochiko rice flour is finely powdered and made from short-grain glutinous rice, unlike regular glutinous rice flour.